-- Favorite beer: Probably still Van Moll’s Ons Blacky and Põhjala Must Kuld.
+- Favorite beer: Probably still Van Moll’s Ons Blacky, Põhjala Must Kuld and 100 Watt’s Orchestra of Angels.
 Although my recent trips have learned me to really appreciate that German clean taste as well, I’m still in love with Stouts and Porters.
 The not so sweet variety though; it may have alcohol sweetness.
 I know abovementioned beers are a tad bit sweet, so if you know a nice bitter stout I should try, let me know!

 - Do not like: I have a very strong aversion to Tonka Beans, Vanilla and Coriander.
 I also don’t like a too sour a beer, although I’ll probably learn to appreciate those way before I’ll ever start to like Tonka Beans.

-- Most recent beer related activities: I have been a judge at two of the biggest Dutch beer competitions, I organised several beer history tours and treasure hunts through Eindhoven and I trained a next generation of biersommeliers to name some activities.
+- Most recent beer related activities: I have been a judge at two of the biggest Dutch beer competitions, just judged for Brabant’s tastiest beer I organised several beer history tours and treasure hunts through Eindhoven, I helped studying a next generation of biersommeliers and organised off flavour workshops to name some.

 Like every person born in the 70s and 80s in the Netherlands I grew up in the beer wastelands.
 It was a time where pils/lager was synonym to beer.
 Needless to say I, and probably most teenagers then with me, began my alcoholic adventures not with beer, but with mix drinks and liquor.
 It were different times back then, the drinking of soft alcoholic drinks was already legal at the age of 16, and it was quite easy to buy other alcoholic drinks at that age as well.

 March 2019 I became Diplom Biersommelière and now I’m really ready to dive into the world of beer.
-In this blog I want to take you with me on that journey.
+In the blog on this website I want to take you with me on that journey.